 Hamburg: home of a lapsed writer and his statistician girlfriend.
 He is part of the 41 percent of the German population that hasn’t read a single book in the last three months; she decides to make up a game.
 The rules of the game are these: the two of them travel to a European city, separately, and try to find each other.
 They make no calls, leave no messages.
 They wander through Madrid, Munich, Coimbra.
 When they meet, they return home.
 But what happens if they don’t?

 “The Peculiar State” is a haunting, mischievous new story from Patricio Pron, one of Granta’s Best Young Spanish-Language Novelistsand the author of My Fathers’ Ghost Is Climbing in the Rain.
 A thought-provoking, city-hopping story from one of South America’s most important new writers.

-Patricio Pron, born in 1975, is the author of three story collections and four previous novels, and he also works as a translator and critic.
-His fiction has appeared in Granta, Zoetrope: All-Story and The Paris Review, and has received… More about Patricio Pron
+PATRICIO PRON, born in 1975, is the author of seven novels and six story collections, and he also works as a translator and critic.
+His fiction has appeared in Granta, Zoetrope: All-Story, and The Paris Review, and he has received numerous prizes, including the… More about Patricio Pron

 Praise for Patricio Pron and My Fathers’ Ghost is Climbing in the Rain

 “Patricio Pron is an immense talent, a daring writer with an absolutely unique voice.
 My Fathers’ Ghost Is Climbing in the Rain is a marvel.” —Daniel Alarcón, author of Lost City Radio